Indr1d-C0ld/ADS-B-Database-Query/README.md

 Files callsign_patterns.txt and hex_prefixes.txt contain known military partial callsigns and Hex codes, and these are used by the script in the section "Show Military Flights" ("Isola voli militari").

-Remember to modify the main python script and update the DB with the help of cron, for example:
+Remember to modify the main python script and update the DB with the help of cron.

-* * * * * /usr/bin/python3 /home/pi/db.py

 Here's you are current main menu, working on it!
 (Currently in IT language):